jrsykes/PhytNet/README.md

 ## Hyperparameter Tuning

-If you wish to use WandB for hyperparameter tuning, make sure you're logged into WandB and have configured `PhytNet-Sweep-config.yml` with your desired sweep parameters.
+When using WandB for hyperparameter tuning, make sure you're logged into WandB and have configured `PhytNet-Sweep-config.yml` with your desired sweep parameters.
 The script will automatically handle the sweep initialization and execution.

 ## Contributing

-Contributions to the PhytNetV0 training framework are welcome.
+Contributions to the PhytNet architecture are welcome.
 Before contributing, please review the contribution guidelines.

 ## License